antonio-leitao/vlmc/README.md

 Returns:
 - `matrix` : adjacency matrix representing the suffix tree.
 - `labels` : list of sequences associated with each node of the tree.

+# TODO
+### Paralelization
+After experimentation the best possible idea for paralelization would be to create different hashmaps for each sunsequence length.
+Hashmaps are then joined from longest to smallest.
+The hashmap at `max_depth + 1` can be discarded after.
+Could be very fast depending on merging algo.